Failure of the Hopf-Oleinik lemma for a linear elliptic problem with singular convection of non-negative divergence: Introduction

-This is in contrast to the case $E = 0$, where the solution have non-trivial normal derivative.
-Again, we use the fact that $\diver E$ acts as a potential.
-However, in the Schrödinger equation is sufficient that $V(x) \ge C \delta^{-2}$ to get flat solutions, whereas for $E$ we need a strictly larger exponent (see \Cref{rem:19 de Ildefonso}).
+{ In particular, this shows that the {Hopf-Oleinik lemma}, i.e. $\frac{\partial u}{\partial n} < 0$ on $\partial \Omega$, fails in the presence of such singular drift terms $E$.
+Our example can be easily extended to a more general class of $E$, as we comment in \Cref{sec:extension}.} Again, we use the fact that $\diver E$ acts as a potential.
+However, in the Schrödinger equation {it} is sufficient that $V(x) \ge C \delta^{-2}$ to get flat solutions, whereas for $E$ we need a strictly larger exponent (see \Cref{rem:19 de Ildefonso}).
 Questions of this type are quite relevant in the framework of linear Schrödinger equations associated to singular potential since they can be understood as complements to the Heisenberg Incertitude Principle (see, e.g. \cite{Diaz (sema1),Diaz (sema2),diaz+gc+rakotoson2017schrodinger,diaz-gc-rakotoson-temam2018,OrPonce,diaz-gc-vazquez2018}).

 We conclude with some further comments and open problems in \Cref{sec:extension}.